Training available at the Social Care Academy for Staffordshire and Stoke-on-Trent

 See All Upcoming Sessions

 This webinar aims to enhance your knowledge and skills in providing care after death, giving you an understanding of an holistic approach to care after death.
 Learners will also gain insights into applying theory to practice.
+The session is suitable for registered staff within care homes.
+If you are unsure if you can attend this webinar please contact socialcareacademy@staffordshire.gov.uk.
 Session Details This webinar is held via Microsoft Teams.
-Available sessions: 29 July 2025 - 2pm to 3pm 27 August 2025 - 2pm to 3pm 25 September 2025 - 2pm to 3pm Trainer Information Please also see other Palliative Care and End of Life training courses developed by the MPFT Palliative and End of Life Care Team (Palliative + EOLC): E-Learning: Palliative Care Introduction for Care Support Workers Advance Care Planning Early Identification of End of Life Spirituality and End of Life Care Webinars: Introduction to ReSPECT and Advance Care Planning Responding to Distress: Communication Skills Care After Death Assessment and Care Planning in Palliative and End of Life Care Difficult Conversations End of Life Education for Care Agencies Last Days of Life This training is suitable for all care support worker staff.
+Available sessions: 29 July 2025 - 2pm to 3pm 27 August 2025 - 2pm to 3pm 25 September 2025 - 2pm to 3pm Training Information Please also see other Palliative Care and End of Life training courses developed by the MPFT Palliative and End of Life Care Team (Palliative + EOLC): E-Learning: Palliative Care Introduction for Care Support Workers Advance Care Planning Early Identification of End of Life Spirituality and End of Life Care Webinars: Available for registered staff: Assessment and Care Planning in Palliative and End of Life Care Difficult Conversations Care After Death Last Days of Life Available for all staff: Introduction to ReSPECT and Advance Care Planning Responding to Distress: Communication Skills End of Life Education for Care Agencies The session is suitable for registered staff within care homes.
+If you are unsure if you can attend this webinar please contact socialcareacademy@staffordshire.gov.uk.
 This training is equivalent to 60 minutes participatory time for CPD.
 A certificate will be provided upon completion of this training.
 This training does discuss death and dying, and may be upsetting for some audiences.
 This training was developed by the MPFT Palliative and End of Life Care Team (Palliative + EOLC).
 Read more

 Apprenticeships are a vital pathway for individuals seeking to develop their career and skills.
 These programs offer a unique combination of practical experience and theoretical knowledge, equipping apprentices with the skills and competencies needed to excel in various roles.
 Apprentices spend a significant portion of their time working alongside experienced staff, this hands-on approach allows them to apply theoretical knowledge in real-world scenarios Upon completion of an apprenticeship, individuals are well-positioned to pursue further qualifications and career advancement.
 Many apprentices continue their education through higher-level apprenticeships.
 Care Worker Adult care worker (level 2) A Care Worker focuses on providing essential support and care to adults with varying needs.
 They assist with daily activities, promote independence, and ensure the well-being of individuals in a variety of settings.
 This qualification is ideal for someone who is new to care, to support them with developing their foundational skills.
 Local Partners Adult Care Work Apprenticeship (NSCG) Lead Care Worker Lead adult care worker (level 3) A Lead Care Worker takes on more responsibility than a care worker, often supervising and supporting other care staff.
 They play a critical role in planning and delivering care tailored to the needs of individuals, ensuring high standards of practice.
 Lead Care Workers act as a bridge between the care team and management, fostering effective communication and collaboration within the workplace.
 This qualification is ideal for someone who has recently progressed to a Lead Care Worker role or who is looking to develop the required skills for the role.
 Local Partners Lead Care Worker Apprenticeship (NSCG) What to do next Speak with your line manager or supervisor about your interest in your chosen apprenticeship.
 You will need to agree which institution will provide your apprenticeship, local Colleges and Universities deliver apprenticeship courses but other options can be identified through the Government apprenticeship training courses page.
 There is often financial support available to support an apprenticeship, contact Adele.Cooke@mpft.nhs.uk for a discussion on what levy funding is available.
 Read more